oprojects/root/documentation/users-guide/ROOTMpi.md

   * The message in the communication can be any serializable object supported by ROOT or raw datatypes.
   * Persistent communication is not supported because is not possible to know previously the size of the object in the serialization.
 (It will be implemented in the future for raw datatypes)
-  * Fault tolerance and checkpoint needs the new standart that is not implemented yet in the mpi backends.
+  * Fault tolerance needs the new standart that is not implemented yet in the mpi backends.
+  * Checkpoint is implemented with SCR https://computation.llnl.gov/projects/scalable-checkpoint-restart-for-mpi that can be compiled with any mpi implementation, but is not supported on Microsoft Windows.
   * The class TMpiFile is not using the raw MPI C functions, instead a new design was created that is using TMemFile and TFile from ROOT.
   * Memory window is not supported becuase is not possible to know the size of the serialized object in both processes to get access to a memory region.